Why Site Specific Wind Loads Matter Before You Wrap

 No progressive damage (UV, flapping, accidental nicks).

-Real sites rarely tick all three.
-Once one eyelet rips the remaining fixings inherit extra stress until the sheet “unzips” across the bay.
+Real sites rarely meet all these criteria.
+Once one eyelet rips, the remaining fixings inherit extra stress until the sheet “unzips” across the bay.

 Shrink Wrap vs Traditional Sheeting Under Wind Loads